Synodal Way: Papal response

 On 29 June 2019, Pope Francis wrote a letter "To the Pilgrim People of God in Germany".
 The letter supported synodal deliberations but also called for a focus on evangelization rather than pure reorganization.
 Attempts by some German bishops to redirect the Synodal Way towards "evangelization" were declined.

 During a general audience held on 25 November 2020, Pope Francis commented on people gathering in "a Synodal path" and warned that they were lacking the Holy Spirit.
 While not directed officially at the Synodal Way, the statement was widely considered to refer to Germany.

 On 21 July 2022, the Holy See released an announcement stating that "The 'Synodal Way' in Germany does not have the power to compel bishops and the faithful to adopt new forms of governance and new orientations of doctrine and morals".

 In January 2023, in an interview with Associated Press, Pope Francis warned that the German Synodal Way is both "elitist" and "ideological."
 He also said that is neither helpful nor serious, and contrasted it with the worldwide Synod on Synodality.
 He urged that the Church "be patient, dialogue and accompany these people on the real synodal path" and to "help this more elitist [German] path so that it does not end badly in some way, but so is also integrated into the church."

 In a 10 November 2023 letter to four German Catholic laypeople, who withdrew from the synodal way in protest at its direction, the pope said he shared concerns that elements in the local Church were taking steps “to steer it increasingly away from the universal Church’s common path”.

 In a letter on 16 February 2024, the Vatican instructed German bishops that they are not allowed to vote on the establishment of a democratic organ of the German Church, which would allow lay persons authority in discussion on faith and morals.

 Future of the Synodal Way

 At the final meeting in March 2023, a transitionary Synodal committee of 74 people was set up.
 This committee is due to last for three years and will work on the establishment of a permanent German synodal council.

-In April 2025, German Roman-Catholic bishop conference published a manual for blessing ceremonies for sames-sex unions.
+In April 2025, German Roman-Catholic bishop conference published a manual for blessing ceremonies for same-sex unions.